Wolfgang Leimkühler

 U-225 11 Jul 1942 22 Feb 1943 (+) 2 patrols (56 days)

 Wolfgang Leimkühler joined the Kriegsmarine in 1937.
-He went through U-boat training from April to August 1940.
-From Aug to Oct he went through Watch Officer (WO) sea training on the U-60 (Adalbert Schnee) going out on two patrols sinking one small freighter and damaging the large Dutch passenger ship Volendam (15,434 GRT).
+He went through U-boat training April - August 1940.
+From Aug to Oct he went through Watch Officer (WO) sea training on U-60 (Schnee), going out on two patrols on which one small freighter was sunk and the large Dutch passenger ship Volendam (15,434 GRT) was damaged.

-With this valuable experience Oblt.
-Wolfgang Leimkühler was sent to U-boat Commander training with the 24th flotilla in Nov 1941.
-On 9 Dec 1941 he was given command of the small "duck" U-4 to give him experience.
-He commanded that little boat until 15 June 1942.
+Having gained this valuable experience, Oblt.
+Wolfgang Leimkühler was sent for U-boat Commander training with the 24th (Training) Flotilla in Nov 1941.
+On 9 Dec 1941 he was given command of the small 'duck' boat U-4.
+He commanded her until 15 June 1942.

-In June 1942 he was again sent to U-boat familiarization (Baubelehrung), this time to learn the in and out of a new type VIIC.
-He took command of his new boat U-225 on 11 July 1942.
+In June 1942 he was again assigned to Baubelehrung, this time in preparation for his own command.
+He commissioned U-225 on 11 July 1942.

 Oblt.
-Wolfgang Leimkühler was killed along with his entire crew, 46 men, 14 days into his second patrol with U-225 when the boat was sunk by British corvette on 22 Feb 1943.
+Wolfgang Leimkühler was killed along with his entire crew (46) 14 days into his second patrol in U-225 when the boat was sunk by a British corvette on 22 Feb 1943.

-In 2009 Dr. Axel Niestlé reassessed the fate of U-225, long believed to have been sunk on 15 Feb 1943 by depth charges by a British Liberator aircraft (Sqdn 120/S).
-His assessment is that the attack in question instead sank the U-529 (Fraatz).
+In 2009 Dr. Axel Niestlé reassessed the fate of U-225, long believed to have been sunk on 15 Feb 1943 by depth charges from a British Liberator aircraft (Sqdn 120/S).
+His conclusion was that the attack in question instead sank U-529 (Fraatz).

 U-225 is now believed to have been sunk by depth charges from the British corvette HMS Dianthus on 22 Feb 1943.